stabilityprotocol/docs/docs/developers/tutorials/node_setup/ethers_setup_example.md

 ## 5. Create an Index.js File

 Next, create a Javascript file named Index.js and paste the following code.
 This script configures Ethers to connect to the Stability Testnet, allowing you to interact with the blockchain.
 In this example, we will retrieve the current block number.

+If you wish to deploy on Global Trust Network (GTN), simply swap out `"https://free.testnet.stabilityprotocol.com"` with your private Global Trust Network RPC URL.

 ```bash